dplochcoder/HollowKnight.BugPrince/README.md

 If connected areas are specified, you will be very likely to see at least 1 connected area scene whenever making a choice, but it is of course not guaranteed.

+### ItemSync Integration

+Bug Prince can be played with ItemSync, allowing multiple players to share choices within the same world.
+Since different choices made at the same time could cause _conflicts_, Bug Prince uses a 'host' model to resolve them.

+Whoever is the first player to join the ItemSync room (first in the names list) is permanently deemed the host for the save; whomever has the strongest internet connection should likely be the host.
+The host will always be able to choose transitions, but other players will be unable to if they can't speak to the host.

+#### Resource Sharing

+Coins and Gems are _shared_ resources in an item sync save.
+If any player makes a transition purchase that costs resources, all players lose those resources.

+Push Pins are also a _shared_ resource, but the pinned scenes are not.
+This means that two players can have two difference scenes pinned at the same time, but it costs 2 pins to do so.

+Dice Totems are the exception, and are an _instanced_ resource like Simple Keys are traditionally.
+Any player who obtains a dice totem increases everyone's total, but when used, only the spending player loses a totem.

+#### Race Conditions

+Whether you are host or not, you may encounter a situation where you enter a new transition, but another player makes a transition selection before you do.
+BugPrince will do its best to preserve your decision transparently, but this is not always possible.

+-   You might both have entered the same transition and made different choices; in this case, the first choice wins.
+-   Your choice might no longer be available because your partner used it elsewhere.
+-   Your choice may have become logically invalid due to a choice made by your partner.
+-   Your choice may have become financially invalid due to your partner spending coins/gems first.

+If any of these apply, you'll either be spat out anyway (because your partner made a choice for your transition first), or you'll hear three 'tinks' indicating the conflict, followed by a new selection UI.
+In both cases, any dice totems you rolled will be refunded, and any pins you placed returned.

 ### Choices and Refresh Cycle

 For different experiences, you can set the number of offered rooms anywhere between 2 and 5.
 The default is 3 and should be good for most modes.